never-lang/never/README.md

 sin, cos, tan, exp, log, sqrt and pow.
 These functions are also first class, so you may pass them in between functions as any other.

+## Contact
+If you find it useful for any purpose, I will be glad to hear from you.